Unleash/unleash/websitev2/docs/advanced/strategy-constraints.md

 title: Strategy Constraints
 ---

-> **Enterprise feature**
->
-> Strategy constraints is only available with the Unleash-hosted offering and is not part of Unleash Open-Source.
+> Strategy constraints is part of Unleash Enterprise.

 Strategy constraints allow you to set pre-conditions on activation strategies that needs to be satisfied for the activation strategies to take effect.